Find Affordable College Courses

 Careers That Computer & Information Sciences Grads May Go Into

-A degree in computer and information sciences can lead to the following careers.
+A degree in computer & information sciences can lead to the following careers.
 Since job numbers and average salaries can vary by geographic location, we have only included the numbers for MI, the home state for University of Michigan - Ann Arbor.

 Occupation Jobs in MI Average Salary in MI